swiftwasm/JavaScriptKit/Sources/JavaScriptKit/Documentation.docc/Articles/BridgeJS/Importing-TypeScript-into-Swift.md

 > Important: This feature is still experimental.
 No API stability is guaranteed, and the API may change in future releases.

+> Tip: You can quickly preview what interfaces will be exposed on the Swift/TypeScript sides using the [BridgeJS Playground](https://swiftwasm.org/JavaScriptKit/PlayBridgeJS/).

 BridgeJS enables seamless integration between Swift and JavaScript by automatically generating Swift bindings from TypeScript declaration files (`.d.ts`).
 This provides type-safe access to JavaScript APIs directly from your Swift code.

 The key benefits of this approach over `@dynamicMemberLookup`-based APIs include: